-Welcome to the Anesthesiology Residency Program at Tufts Medical Center.
-We are pleased that you have chosen Anesthesiology as your medical specialty.
-During your training here you will develop knowledge and skills to become an outstanding anesthesiologist and perioperative specialist.
-Our department fosters an environment of rapid learning and personal growth.
-The faculty provides a balance between the clinical, academic and research interest areas of anesthesiology.
-The Tufts Anesthesiology Residency is a comprehensive educational experience with a very strong clinical exposure across all specialties, a strong didactic program, a robust resident research program and an excellent track record of graduate success.
+Welcome to the anesthesiology residency program at Tufts Medical Center and Tufts Children’s Hospital!
+We are excited you’ve chosen anesthesiology as your specialty.
+During your training you will develop the knowledge and skills to become an outstanding anesthesiologist and consultant.
+Our anesthesiology residency training program offers a comprehensive educational experience with broad clinical exposure across all subspecialties, an extensive didactic program, a robust resident research program, and an excellent track record of graduate success.

-In spite of the complex, academic nature of the clinical experience at our institution, Tufts Medical Center and the Anesthesiology Residency are not overwhelming in size.
-As a result, the residency program and department have maintained the intimacy and familiarity amongst the staff and residents that fosters an environment for growth and learning.
-Over the years, residents and staff have chosen the department because of this unique mix of challenging work in a comfortable, supportive environment.
+Despite the complexity we remain a medium-sized program.
+As a result, the department maintains an intimacy and familiarity amongst staff and residents that fosters an ideal environment for learning and mentorship.
+Over the years, residents and staff have chosen Tufts because of this unique mix of high caliber training in a comfortable, supportive environment.

-Tufts Medical Center also differs from many academic centers in that it provides adult, pediatric and obstetric care all under one roof.
-This offers our residents a considerable advantage of continuous exposure to these areas throughout their three years of training.
+Tufts Medical Center also differs from many academic centers in that it provides adult, pediatric, and obstetric care all under one roof.
+This offers our residents the considerable advantage of continuous and intermittent exposure to these areas throughout their training.

-The Clinical Competence Committee reviews the progress of each resident based on attainment of ACGME competencies.
-These are evaluated by faculty and program leadership on a regular basis using a web based confidential evaluation system (New Innovations).
-The residents also evaluate the faculty and the program in a confidential anonymous fashion on a regular basis.
-Regular conferences of individual residents with the Chair of the Clinical Competence Committee serve to monitor and discuss their progress and goals.
-Each resident is paired with a dedicated faculty advisor to guide them through their training.
-Peer selected residents from each class are included in the departmental education committee and take active part in the continuous programmatic assessment and reform.
+The Clinical Competence Committee reviews the progress of each resident based on attainment of ACGME milestones.
+These are evaluated by faculty and program leadership on a regular basis using a confidential evaluation system.
+Residents also evaluate the faculty and the program on a regular basis.
+Each resident is paired with a faculty advisor to guide them through their training.

-Over the last 10 years, 52% of our residents chose an additional fellowship year.
-This percentage has increased over the years.
-Our board certification rates are better than the national average and we successfully place our graduates into the best practices and the most competitive fellowships.
-In 2014, 8 out of 12 graduates chose the top fellowship programs including Duke, Hopkins, Cleveland Clinic and Brigham and Women’s.
+On average, 80% of our residents chose an additional fellowship year.
+Our board certification rates are consistently above national average and we successfully place our graduates into the best practices and most competitive fellowships.

-A civilized work schedule, collegial environment, world class infrastructure, and a program that actively addresses resident concerns, are the hallmarks of resident life at Tufts.
-Graduating residents always remember their time at Tufts with a sense of pride, satisfaction and fondness.
+A busy, but reasonable work schedule, collegial atmosphere, and world class infrastructure are the hallmarks of resident life at Tufts.
+Our attention to work life balance, feedback, and wellness provide a supportive environment for our residents to thrive.
+Graduating residents remember their time at Tufts with a sense of pride, satisfaction, and fondness.

 We are committed to nurturing a dynamic environment that promotes the learning, teaching and practice of the clinical, intellectual and ethical aspects of our specialty.
-Our program remains well positioned to seek out innovative educational opportunities for our residents and to produce tomorrow’s leaders in Anesthesiology.
+Our program remains well positioned to seek out innovative educational opportunities for our residents and produce tomorrow’s leaders in anesthesiology.